hpi-studyu/studyu/README.md

 which different entrypoint `main.dart` files) is that we can set the configuration of already compiled web apps.
 Previously, once built, a Flutter web app and its container would be hardcoded to whatever variable was given at the build time.
 In the docker-compose setup, we leverage this by copying the config (`.env`) to the right place in the container, without needing to rebuild.
 Now we can publish a docker image and the same image can be used in multiple environments.

-Additionally we have 4 envs for convenience.
-Replace or create for more
+Additionally, we have 4 environment files for convenience.
+Replace or create for more convenience:
-convenience:

 - `.env`: Production database used by default
 - `.env.staging`: Staging database, currently not used